nicotroia/react-router-document-title/README.md

   componentDidUpdate(prevProps) {
     const { client, updateDocumentTitle } = this.props;

-    // When client data finishes loading...
+    // When the client data arrives...
     if (!prevProps.client && client) {
       // Trigger an update (will resolve via getTitle) updateDocumentTitle();